-As a digital marketing company for law firms, we’ve worked with small, medium and big budgets and can tell you from experience that there is a marketing budget that’s just right for accomplishing your objectives, and it’s important that you know it.
+As a digital marketing company for law firms, we’ve worked with small, medium and big budgets and can tell you from experience that there is a law firm marketing budget that’s just right for accomplishing your objectives, and it’s important that you know it.

 Spend too little and you won’t get the results you want.
 Spend too much and you won’t be able to handle the caseload, which will result in overworked employees, poor performance, and bad reviews.

 So, what is the right budget for you?